lerna-lite/lerna-lite/packages/version/README.md

 }
 ```

-Will update your `package.json` with the following when a `minor` version is requested:
+Will update your `package.json` with the following versions when a `minor` version is requested:
 ```json
 {
     "dependencies": {